goodguyry/ryandomingue.com/_posts/2015-01-23-multi-tenant-wordpress.md

 Require the tenant config files based on their host name

-The tenant configuration files hold the tenant-specific database settings and Authentication Unique Keys, along with a couple declarations to tell WordPress where the <code class="path">wp-content</code> directory is located.
+The tenant config files hold the tenant-specific database settings and Authentication Unique Keys, along with a couple declarations to tell WordPress where the <code class="path">wp-content</code> directory is located.

 {% highlight php %}
 <?php